Is math and science homework mechanical drudgery?

 As an example, he showed that students could easily solve electric circuit problems by using Kirchhoff's laws but failed to solve other electric circuit problems that focused more on concepts.
 The conceptual problems should be easier once students understand the concept, since no algebra or formulas are needed.
 About half of the students got 0 or 2 points out of 10 on the conceptual problems.

 Then, he presented his remedy to this problem; he proposed a new teaching method that can enhance students' understanding of concepts.
-If you are interested in this pedagogy, which he used with successful results, please check my xanga entry on September 28th, 2009.
+If you are interested in this pedagogy, which he used with successful results, please check my journal entry on September 28th, 2009. link

 Anyhow, I think he is right.
 It's much more important to learn the concepts than to learn how to use physics formulas without thinking.
 I also think that standardized tests such as the SAT should ask such questions, even though it may turn out to be too hard to make enough problems.